jnozzi/cocoadev.com/markdown/AudioExtractionBuffering.md

 Update: posted an improved (and tested!) version which actually works.
 Hope this helps!
 Another thought - you might find that using every sample in the original buffer is overkill.
 For performance you might consider taking only every fourth (say) instead, which would involve a small mod to the code above to accomplish.
-Then again, I just measured this for a src buffer of 3MB, and it takes about 12mS on a 2GHz General/MacBook, so I'd say it was pretty fast.   - --GC
+Then again, I just measured this for a src buffer of 3MB, and it takes about 12mS on a 2GHz MacBook, so I'd say it was pretty fast.   - --GC

 ----
 Be wary of optimizations such as taking only every Nth sample.
 Audio data can be highly regular at the small scale and you can end up with very strange sampling artifacts which will tend to emphasize or de-emphasize frequencies which are the "right" harmonic of your sampling interval.
 This should be left as an absolutely last resort if all other measures to obtain needed speed fail.
 On a modern computer the cost of such averaging is pretty light, and the benefit gained from skipping small pieces of a stream is almost nil given how the memory systems work, so it's probably not worth it.
 Not meant to be a criticism, just some further light to shed on the subject.